Felony Drug Charges & Arrest

 Consider the following scenario:

-An individual is stopped while riding as a passenger in a friend’s car.
+A person is stopped while riding as a passenger in a friend’s car.
 A search of the vehicle by a police officer reveals cocaine in the glove box.
-Despite the fact that the passenger wasn’t holding the cocaine, Florida law still permits the prosecutor to pursue a conviction of the passenger for possession of the cocaine.
-This legal concept is commonly referred to as “having the ability to exercise dominion and control over the contraband.”
-In other words, if the Pinellas County State Prosecutor can prove that the passenger had knowledge of the cocaine’s whereabouts in the vehicle, as well as, the ability to have accessed the drug, then a conviction for felony possession could result… even though the contraband belonged to the driver.
+Despite the fact that the passenger wasn’t holding the cocaine, Florida law still permits the prosecutor to pursue a conviction of the passenger for possession of cocaine.
+This legal concept is commonly referred to as having the ability to exercise “dominion and control” over the contraband.
+In other words, if the Pinellas County State Prosecutor can prove that the passenger had knowledge of the cocaine’s whereabouts in the vehicle and the ability to access the drug, then a conviction for felony possession could result… even though the controlled substance belonged to the driver.

 Simply because you were arrested for a particular felony drug / narcotics offense, does not mean that the Pinellas County State Attorney’s Office has to file the charge against you.
 At times, early intervention by an St. Petersburg / Clearwater lawyer in providing the prosecutor with your side of the story, or names of your witnesses, can be effective.
 This pre-filing action could make a difference in the prosecutor’s decision whether to file a formal charge, file a lesser offense, or decline to prosecute you at all.

-A common method of attacking a charge of drug possession in constructive possession cases is to look closely at the issues surrounding knowledge, as well as, dominion and control.
-In some cases, the evidence available to the prosecutor to show that you knew of the item and had access to it may be weak or even nonexistent.
-For example, consider drug charges where marijuana is found in the center console of a vehicle in which you were a passenger.
-An experienced attorney could argue on your behalf that the State may be unable to show that you knew the marijuana was in the car.
+A common method of attacking a drug possession charge in constructive possession cases is to look closely at the issues surrounding knowledge, as well as, dominion and control.
+In some cases, the evidence available to the prosecutor to show that you knew of the drugs and had access to it may be weak or even nonexistent.
+For example, consider drug charges where cocaine is found in the center console of a vehicle in which you were a passenger.
+An experienced attorney could argue on your behalf that the State may be unable to show that you knew the cocaine was in the car.
 Likewise, that since you did not own the vehicle, you did not have access to the drug or the ability to exercise dominion or control of it in its found location.
 Your attorney would be able to rely on a long line of appellate cases which stand for just this proposition.

 As St. Petersburg / Clearwater criminal defense lawyers, our efforts are designed to attain the best possible outcome in your case.
 However, there are some situations where it becomes necessary to resolve the case through negotiation rather then by raising defenses or challenging the facts.
 In these situations, other options may be available to you that can avoid formal conviction and minimize the penalties.
 Depending on the facts and circumstances of your case, we may be able to structure an outcome that will serve your best interests, through the following methods: